How to Create Content That Fills Funnel Gaps

 The goal is to get clicks from being a top result.
 Most often, my clients use long-form articles on their website, but I’ve also seen top-of-funnel filling done with Youtube as the main driver.

-A clutch (read: strategic) CTA.
+• A clutch CTA.
 (More on that later.)

 Now you know how to use content for the top of your funnel…